sidhuharjas/weed-detection-yolov8/README.md

 ## Acknowledgments

 Developed through the STEM Institute (SI) summer research program with access to the Cardinal supercomputer at the Ohio Supercomputer Center, The Ohio State University.
-Field data collection was a team effort; model development, training, and evaluation were led by me.
+Field data collection was a team effort.

 ## Author